chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I actively contribute to open-source projects, maintaining GitHub projects with over 670 stars, aligning with the innovative spirit emphasized in your job description.

 I've completed intensive German courses and reached B1 level.
+I can handle basic conversations, like greetings or simple emails.

 I'm inspired by Sungrow's mission - 'Clean Power for All'.
 I've been looking for opportunities where my tech skills can make a real positive impact, and renewable energy is a field I'm passionate about.

 I look forward to talking about how I can support your team.